fortune2rw/RNA-Seq_Analysis/README.md

 - Identify patterns prior to differential expression analysis.
 - measure the similarity of samples in terms of quantified expression level across profiles.

-This repo focuses on exploratory data anylsis only, a seprate repo will be used for differential expression analysis.
----

 ## Method
 Data was retrieved using the GDC API via the `TCGAbiolinks` package.